MhanojKumar/Airbnb-Data-Analysis/README.md

 <b>
 Types Of Listings by Neighborhoods:
 </b>
 Except in Manhattan, where entire home/apartment is the most frequent selling category, private room is perhaps the most frequent selling type in all neighborhoods.
-The least sold rooms were the shared ones. <b>Note - Please refer to the picture attached "Listing Types (Entire home, Private room, Shared room) in New York City" in the project dashboard for visualization.</b>
+The least sold rooms were the shared ones. <b>Note -</b> Please refer to the picture attached <b>"Listing Types (Entire home, Private room, Shared room) in New York City"</b> in the project dashboard for visualization.
 </p>
 <p align="justify">
 <b>